Manufactured Home Loans: What To Know Before You Apply

 The Bottom Line

-A manufactured home loan is really a property-structure question as much as a borrower question.
+A manufactured home loan is a property-structure question as much as a borrower question.
 Once you know whether the home is real property or personal property, the financing path usually becomes much clearer.

 Frequently Asked Questions